kartik7120/Survey-App/notes.md

 - [ ] Add sharable links to all polls for social media platforms
 - [ ] Add category to the create poll route
 - [x] Make create poll form reponsive
-- [x] Fix margin of a single poll after the vote has been submitted
+- [x] Fix margin of a single poll after the vote has been submitted0

 ### Seed data for poll create form